Tata Harrier: Safari

-At the 89th Geneva International Motor Show in 2019, the Buzzard was showcased as the 7-seater version of the Harrier, along with the new Altroz subcompact hatchback, H2X subcompact SUV concept car, and Buzzard Sport which is a rebadged Harrier for exhibition purpose as the Harrier name is globally trademarked by Toyota.
-The name Gravitas was announced as its name for Indian market in the fall of 2019.
-Gravitas featured a longer body to accommodate the third row seats while keeping the same wheelbase as the Harrier.
+At the 89th Geneva International Motor Show in 2019, All new Safari was showcased,along with the new Altroz subcompact hatchback, H2X subcompact SUV concept car, and Buzzard Sport which is a rebadged Harrier for exhibition purpose as the Harrier name is globally trademarked by Toyota.
+Temporarily Gravitas was announced as its name for Indian market in the fall of 2019.
+It featured a longer body to accommodate the third row seats while keeping the same wheelbase as the Harrier.
 It is intended to replace the Hexa as Tata's three-row SUV offering.

-In January 2021, the name "Safari" was resurrected and announced as the three-row SUV version of the Harrier to replace the temporary Gravitas name.
-The nameplate was previously used on Tata's midsize SUV produced till 2019.